 The danceWEB programme has been expanded to include the choreographic training programme ATLAS – create your dance trails, held annually since 2014.
 It is specifically aimed at artists with initial choreographic experience.
 Moreover, Team up! and ImPacT (both aimed at groups) were included in the varied training and further education programme of ImPulsTanz in 2021.
 The programme is complemented by a changing offer of teacher training courses.

 In an effort to intensify the dialogue between contemporary dance and the visual arts, ImPulsTanz and Tino Sehgal developed the five-week workshop and research series visual arts X dance in 2016.
 Teachers included such greats as Hans Ulrich Obrist, Jennifer Lacey, Klaus Biesenbach and Maria Hassabi.
 The series has since been continued in the form of a separate workshop department.
 But ImPulsTanz keeps extending its interests to include other disciplines of art.
 For this purpose, the music X dance department was added to the workshop programme in 2018.

 The Public Moves series was launched in 2017, quickly becoming an audience favourite.
 A wide variety of dance classes are held daily and free of charge by ImPulsTanz teachers at various outdoor locations.
 In 2020 and 2021, Public Moves was co-hosted by Kultursommer Wien.

 Another extremely popular free offer was implemented for the first time in 2018: the Freestyle Dance Contest.
 Dancers of all styles, levels and ages meet to dance for the main prize – a residency at ImPulsTanz.

-In 2012, the festival has been awarded with the Bank Austria Kunstpreis, Austria’s most prestigious art prize.
+In 2012, ImPulsTanz was awarded the Bank Austria Art Prize, Austria’s most generously endowed art prize.